Rabbit-Company/Passky-Server/docs/installation/ubuntu22_04.md

 * * * * * curl http://localhost/cron.php
 ```

-And remember that if you changed the HTTP serrver port you will need to set it here like so:
+And remember that if you changed the HTTP server port you will need to set it here like so:

 ```
 * * * * * curl http://localhost:8080/cron.php